 Prerequisite(s): Any WRIT 200-level course or departmental approval.
 This course will provide students with the skills and tools to identify potential grant sources and will walk them through the steps to successful completion of the grant application process.
 Real‐world examples and applications in the course will provide students with practical experience.
 The instructor will provide basic theory and tips to strengthen confidence and skills in successful grant writing.
 Students will have the opportunity to complete an application for a program or initiative.

-Prerequisite(s): Any WRIT 200-level course or JOUR 210 or JOUR 211 or GSWS 201.
+Prerequisite(s): Any WRIT 200-level course or JOUR 210 or GSWS 201.
 This course exposes students to writing-as-social-action through intensive study of the topic of sexual violence against women.
 Students will gain a broad-based understanding of community literacy and the role of writing outside school walls in order to fully explore how writing can function as an activist tool for the prevention of sexual violence.
 We will read broadly on the issue of sexual violence against women-analyzing depictions of rape in popular language, exploring how rape has been discussed in feminist theory and scholarship, and researching community-based and activist responses to rape and its prevention--in order to strengthen our own literacy practices towards prevention and awareness-raising.
 Students will be familiar with local, national, and international agencies that work to protect women from sexual violence and advocate for rape survivors.
 Students will develop activist writing projects that work to serve and further these existing efforts.
 Mutually Exclusive with GSWS 350.

 Prerequisite(s): Any WRIT 300-level course or departmental approval.
 This course will explore the ways in which writing exists beyond the boundaries of what we have come to know as "writing or school".
 As we learn about the many manifestations and purposes of writing outside of school, we will ultimately reflect on more traditional ideas about school writing in order to think about the relationships between these varied contexts.
 We will explore writing practices that extend beyond academic discourse alone and into alternate genres that can bring communities together and create social and political change.
 This writing can take on many different forms: oral history projects; community-based creative writing collections; political manifestos; grant proposals; awareness-raising pamphlets and newsletters, and more.
 This course will offer a foundational understanding of how writing practices develop on the community level, distinct from school-based practices, and invite and expanded notion of what it could mean to write inside-and outside- of school.
 We will work as researchers and program builders in order to put some of these ideas into practical shape.